timeplus-io/docs/docs/sql-create-external-stream.md

 For example, there is a stream `streamA` in Timeplus Proton, running on host1.

 In your Timeplus Enterprise, you can create the stream with the same name and same schema.
-Then use a materiailzed view to load all data from Timeplus Proton to Timeplus Enterprise.
+Then use a materialized view to load all data from Timeplus Proton to Timeplus Enterprise.

 ```sql
 CREATE STREAM streamA(..);